 I think they were just kind of offended that he called it a false flag within minutes with no information.

-And he actually wrote an article there saying, quote, Obviously it's possible that perpetrators will turn out to be Muslim, just like it's possible they'll turn out to be the extremist right or right-wing activists.
+And he actually wrote an article there saying, quote, obviously it's possible that perpetrators will turn out to be Muslim, just like it's possible they'll turn out to be the extremist right or right-wing activists or left-wing agitators or Muslim-fearing Anders-Brevik types or lone individuals driven by apolitical mental illness.

 He even calls out a few Democrats on Twitter who made suggestions it was a right-winger, along with calling out Islamophobes, insisting it must be a Muslim.

-Jank on The Young Turks had a conversation on his show about different reactions people might have depending on who the bomber was, saying that if it was a Muslim, people will call for war, but if it's a right-winger, those same people will say it's just a crazy guy.
+Jank on the Young Turks had a conversation on his show about different reactions people might have depending on who the bomber was, saying that if it was a Muslim, people will call for war, but if it's a right-winger, those same people will say it's just a crazy guy.

 The conversation's pretty speculative, but it's not at all saying that the bomber was a right-winger or pointing the finger.